 Millennials are the generation born between 1982 and sometime in the early 2000’s.
 However, these boundaries aren’t set in stone.
-Some definitions have the Millennial Generation starting as early as 1978 and starting as late as 1985.
-Basically, if you born a little earlier than 1982 and you consider yourself to be more Millennial than Generation X, that is your opinion.
-Or if you were born in or just after 1982 and you feel that you are more Gen X than a Millennial, the same applies.
-It is really up to the individuals born during the cusp years (late 1970’s to early-mid 1980’s) to decide which generation they feel a stronger connection to.
+If you were born a little earlier than 1982 and you consider yourself to be more Millennial than Generation X, that is your prerogative.
+Or if you were born in or just after 2000 and you feel that you are more a part of the next generation than a Millennial, the same applies.
+It is really up to the individuals born during the cusp years to decide the generation to which they feel a stronger connection.

 Defining a generation can be a tricky thing.
 Neil Howe and William Strauss, who coined the name Millennials back in the early 1990’s, are the renowned experts on American generations.
 Below is an excerpt from their company’s website (LifeCourse Associates) that explains how they define generations:

 “At LifeCourse, we define a generation as the aggregate of all people born over a span of roughly twenty years, or about the length of one phase of life: childhood, young adulthood, midlife, and old age.
 We identify particular generations, from first birth year to last, by looking for cohort groups of this length that share three criteria.
 This three-fold definition synthesizes what we consider the best insights of two centuries of generational writers, from John Stuart Mill and August Compte to Karl Manheim and Ortega y Gassett.

 Members of a generation share an age location in history.
 They encounter key historical events and social trends while occupying the same phase of life.
 For example, the G.I.
 Generation, who came of age during a crisis era of depression and world war, were shaped very differently from their Boomer children, who came of age during an awakening era of values experimentation and youth rebellion.